clash82/clash82.github.io/README.md

-This is my company page.
+This is my private IT-related-stuff page.
 It's currently in Polish language only.